Environmentally friendly, long-lasting, tough composite plastic lumber.

 Benefits/Features of Structural Recycled Plastic Lumber

-Recycled plastic lumber products by Bedford Technology are manufactured using an environmentally-friendly process and are environmentally-friendly themselves as they are manufactured from recycled HDPE, like milk jugs.
+Recycled plastic lumber products by Bedford Technology are manufactured using a unique process that is fully environmentally-friendly, as it utilizes materials manufactured from recycled HDPE, like milk jugs.
 Bedford Technology’s products are non-polluting and won’t leach harmful chemicals.
-They are also resistant to marine borers and mold so they will withstand high moisture levels.
+Our marine-grade plastic lumber is also resistant to marine borers and mold so they will withstand high moisture levels.
 They can be pile driven, sawn and drilled like traditional wood for easy installation and these products will withstand the test of time.

 Bedford Technology Marine Product Lines